ai-cfia/ai-cfia-ia-acia.github.io/articles/2024-06-21-nlp-projects-chat-gpt/2024-06-21-nlp-projects-chat-gpt.md

 authors: [leejaeka, ]
 tags: [Chat GPT, natural language processing, AI]
 hide_table_of_contents: false
-description: In this article, we are excited to be at the forefront of this exciting and rapidly developing technology and to share few of our projects for demonstration.
+description: In this article, we are excited to be at the forefront of this exciting and rapidly developing technology and to share a few of our projects for demonstration.
 ---

-In this article, we are excited to be at the forefront of this exciting and rapidly developing technology and to share few of our projects for demonstration.
+In this article, we are excited to be at the forefront of this exciting and rapidly developing technology and to share a few of our projects for demonstration.

 <!-- truncate -->